Blog

 The power of a work such as this can’t be denied and its concentrated energy negates the idea that art can’t depict reality.
 But this is a reality on a different scale that the reality debated by the post-moderns investigating questions about whether the artist is trying to impose a world-view on the audience.

-Early Europeans also use powerful images to concentrate the communicate the essence of their culture, such as this sculpture:
+Early Europeans also use powerful images to concentrate the communicate the essence of their culture, such as the sculpture below:

 These works provided a schematized, abstract rendition of human traits, in this case, fertility (mother-goddess).
 They were depicted in stages of pregnancy, giving birth or showing maternal affection, parts of real life independent of distorted individual artistic bias.